 - (a) The English version of the form must be approved before the non-English version will be approved.
 The submission letter must identify, by form number, date of approval and Department file number, the previously approved form that is being translated into a non-English version. - (b) The non-English version must have a different form number to distinguish it from the English version.
 For example, the Spanish version of form UL-123 could be UL-123-S. - (c) An original certification by a translator must be provided indicating that the text of the form is an accurate and complete translation of the English version of the form.
 The certification must reference the specific form numbers of both the English and non-English forms and must reference the memorandum of variable material.
-The certification should not use qualifying language such as "to the best of my knowledge and belief." - (d) An original certification by an officer of the insurer must be provided indicating that the officer has exercised due diligence in choosing a competent translator or translation service.
-The certification must reference the specific form numbers of both the English and non-English forms. - (e) If the approval of the English version of the form was subject to any conditions or limitations, then the non-English language version of the form will be subject to the same conditions or limitations. - (f) If the non-English version of the form contains variable material, a memorandum of variable material must be provided.
+The certification may not use qualifying language such as "to the best of my knowledge and belief." - (d) An original certification by an officer of the insurer must be provided indicating that the officer has exercised due diligence in choosing a competent translator or translation service.
+The certification must reference the specific form numbers of both the English and non-English forms.
+The certification must state that the underlying English language policy form achieves a minimum Flesch score of 45 in accordance with Section 3102(c)(1)(D).
+Section 3102(b)(3). - (e) If the approval of the English version of the form was subject to any conditions or limitations, then the non-English language version of the form will be subject to the same conditions or limitations.

+(f) If the non-English version of the form contains variable material, a memorandum of variable material must be provided.
 The exact language of any non-English alternate text must be set forth.